 8. Further Monetize Event Content

 An enormous advantage to Virtual & Hybrid Events is the easy development of OnDemand content that can now be monetized and distributed long after the curtains have closed.
-Edit recordings of presentations and conversations amongst attendees, publish transcripts of chatrooms to enlighten others on what the buzzing topics of the day were, or build this content into a Continuing Education or Certification program that can be used in-house or distributed for further monetization.
+Edit recordings of presentations and conversations amongst attendees, publish transcripts of chatrooms to enlighten others on what the buzzing topics of the day were, or build this content into a Continuing Education or Certificate program that can be used in-house or distributed for further monetization.

 There are many ways to continue utilizing the curated content you provided at your Virtual Event.
 Be strategic in your planning process so that your content can work for you long after your event has ended.